Updated April 2018.

 Check the relevant pages under Committee for the latest meeting minutes – those for the 7th February are available.

-PERMITS: These are now available, from 18, Croyard Drive, to pick up before the end of the month.
+PERMITS: These are now available, from 18, Croyard Drive, to pick up before the end of March.

 Beauly Angling Club provides members with affordable access to river, firth, and loch fishing for Salmon, Sea Trout and Brown Trout.